MercadoLibre

 MercadoLibre, Inc. (/es/), known as Mercado Livre in Brazil (/pt-BR/), literally meaning "free market" in both languages, is a company of Argentine origin headquartered in Montevideo, Uruguay and incorporated in Delaware in the United States that operates online marketplaces dedicated to e-commerce and online auctions.
-As of 2016, Mercado Libre had 174.2 million users in Latin America, making it the region's most popular e-commerce site by number of visitors.
+As of 2016, MercadoLibre had 174.2 million users in Latin America, making it the region's most popular e-commerce site by number of visitors.

-Aside from being the sole player in Argentina's e-commerce market, it also has operations in Bolivia, Brazil, Chile, Colombia, Costa Rica, the Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay and Venezuela.
-In 2023, TIME included Mercado Libre in the list of the 100 most influential companies in the world.
+Aside from being the leading player in Argentina's e-commerce market, it also has operations in Bolivia, Brazil, Chile, Colombia, Costa Rica, the Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Uruguay, and Venezuela.
+In 2023, Time included MercadoLibre in the list of the 100 most influential companies in the world.

 History

-Mercado Libre was founded on August 2, 1999 in Buenos Aires, Argentina.
-Founder and CEO Marcos Galperin established the company while attending Stanford University.
+MercadoLibre was founded on August 2, 1999 in Buenos Aires, Argentina.
+Founder and CEO Marcos Galperin established the company while attending Stanford University in Palo Alto, California, United States.
 He acquired funding from John Muse, co-founder of HM Capital Partners.
-Mercado Libre received additional funding from JPMorgan Partners, Flatiron Partners, Goldman Sachs, GE Capital, and Banco Santander Central Hispano.
-In 1999, Mercado Libre was chosen as an Endeavor company.
+MercadoLibre received additional funding from JPMorgan Partners, Flatiron Partners, Goldman Sachs, GE Capital, and Banco Santander Central Hispano.
+In 1999, MercadoLibre was chosen as an Endeavor company.

-In September 2001, online auction company eBay purchased a 19.5% stake in the company. eBay sold its stake in Mercado Libre in 2016, but the companies continue to collaborate to expand eBay sellers into Latin America. eBay opened its first branded store on the Mercado Libre marketplace from Chile in March 2017.

-The following month, Mercado Libre acquired iBazar Como, the Brazilian subsidiary of eBay's earlier acquisition, iBazar S.A.
-In 2006, MercadoLibre.com launched new operations in Costa Rica, Panama, and the Dominican Republic.
+In September 2001, the American online auction company eBay purchased a 19.5% stake in the company. eBay sold its stake in MercadoLibre in 2016, but the companies continue to collaborate to expand eBay sellers into Latin America. eBay opened its first branded store on the MercadoLibre marketplace from Chile in March 2017.
+The following month, MercadoLibre acquired iBazar Como, the Brazilian subsidiary of eBay's earlier acquisition, iBazar S.A.
+In 2006, MercadoLibre.com launched new operations in Costa Rica, Panama and the Dominican Republic.

-In August 2007, Mercado Libre became the first Latin American technology company to be listed on the NASDAQ, under the ticker MELI.
-Mercado Libre acquired competitor DeRemate's operations in August 2008.
-Mercado Libre also acquired Classified Media Group (CMG) in 2008.
+In August 2007, MercadoLibre became the first Latin American technology company to be listed on the NASDAQ, under the ticker MELI.
+MercadoLibre acquired competitor DeRemate's operations in August 2008.
+MercadoLibre also acquired Classified Media Group (CMG) in 2008.
 CMG established the Latin American e-commerce portals tucarro.com and tuinmueble.com.

 In 2011, the company transitioned its platform to open source technology.
 The transition allowed application programming interface (API) developers to expand the platform's solutions and services.
-In 2013, Mercado Libre launched the MeLi Commerce Fund, dedicated to investing in technology startups that create software using Mercado Libre's APIs.
-By August 2016, the fund had invested US$1.5 million in 15 companies in Argentina, Brazil and Mexico.
-Mercado Libre acquired Portal Inmobiliario, a Chilean classified ad website, in 2014.
-In 2015, Mercado Libre announced its acquisition of Metroscúbicos.com, the portal of Mexico-based real estate company Grupo Expansión.
+In 2013, MercadoLibre launched the MeLi Commerce Fund, dedicated to investing in technology startups that create software using MercadoLibre's APIs.

+By August 2016, the fund had invested US$1.5 million in 15 companies in Argentina, Brazil, Colombia and Mexico.
+MercadoLibre acquired Portal Inmobiliario, a Chilean classified ad website, in 2014.
+In 2015, MercadoLibre announced its acquisition of Metroscúbicos.com, the portal of Mexico-based real estate company Grupo Expansión.